thermalogic/SEES/guide/DevelopmentEnvironment.md

 ```bash
  numpy‑1.13.2+mkl‑cp35‑cp35m‑win_amd64.whl
 ```
-is the installer for 64-bit Python 3.5 and windows.
+is the installer  of numpy 1.13.2+mkl for 64-bit Python 3.5 and windows.

 * From an administrative command prompt, install the downloaded wheel using pip, e.g.
 ```bash